muskaanjain017/Automated-Real-Time-Attendance-System/README.md

 # Automated-Real-Time-Attendance-System
 This project uses Real-time face recognition.
 The GUI automated the manual process of attendance marking and maintaining statistics.
-It is built using python.
+It is built using python, as heading says the aim is to detect ,recognize and mark attendance by face recognition but the project has a lot more objctives:

+1. **Detection**
+2. **Recognition**
+3. **Updating record in Excel**
+4. **Managing students data and faculty data through excel by the help of GUI**
+5. **Notifying students and teachers about attendance statistics via email**

+## - **Detection**

+_Detection is done by the help of OpenCV and Haar cascades_

+_Face detection using Haar cascades is a machine learning based approach where a cascade function is trained with a set of input data.
+OpenCV already contains many pre-trained classifiers for face, eyes, smiles, etc..
+We have used the face classifier.
+You can experiment with other classifiers as well._

+## - **Recognition**

+_Recognition is done by LBPH recogniser_

+_Local Binary Pattern (LBP) is a simple yet very efficient texture operator which labels the pixels of an image by thresholding the neighborhood of each pixel and considers the result as a binary number._

+_LBPH is one of the easiest face recognition algorithms._
+_It can represent local features in the images._
+_It is possible to get great results (mainly in a controlled environment)._
+_It is robust against monotonic gray scale transformations._
+_It is provided by the OpenCV library (Open Source Computer Vision Library)._

+## - **Manage record in Excel files by GUI**

+_By the help of gui CRUD operations can be performed in excel files_